 If you only accept information that confirms what you already believe, your reality gets very narrow very fast.
 You dismiss kindness because it doesn’t fit your view of people.
 You reject opposing opinions without actually considering them.
 You label anything challenging as stupid, fake, or dangerous.

-The irony is that believing you “see the truth” while refusing to question yourself is one of the easiest ways to stay trapped in a loop.
+At that point, the Matrix isn’t external.
+It’s mental.
+A closed system where nothing new is allowed in.
+The irony is that believing you “see the truth” while refusing to question yourself is one of the easiest ways to stay stuck in a loop.

 7. You’re Drifting Without Any Real Direction